I am a biochemist turned structural bioinformatician turned

 stress, binding, or [insert your process of interest] these benign

-structure fluctuations can, as I showed, turn into major forces.
+structure fluctuations can, as I showed, turn into decisive forces.
 In a

 first example, our study of spectrin repeats described how structural